-Yards Per Point is probably the single most powerful stat in handicapping college football and NFL football.
+Yards Per Point is one of the the single most powerful stats in handicapping college football and NFL football.
 It’s a stat that at a glance, can tell you a whole lot about any given team.
 It’s a stat that should be used by professional sports bettors and recreational sportsbettors alike.

 The stat is very easy to compute.
 Simply take a teams offensive yards gained and divide by points scored.
 On defense, take the yards given up and divide by points given up.
 Many publications, tip sheets, etc, do the work for you.
 Power Sweep is one such publication.